| | |

 • JetBlue

-At an elevation of 7300 feet and boasting a temperate climate between 50-75 degrees Fahrenheit even in summer, Mexico City is the perfect vacation choice anytime of the year.
+Mexico City is the perfect vacation choice any time of the year.
+It boasts a temperate climate between 50-75 degrees Fahrenheit even in summer.
 And if you want to visit other cities near Mexico City, the bus transportation is first class.
-Living in Queretaro, we can easy get to Mexico City on a 3-hour, extremely comfortable bus ride.

 Where to Stay in Mexico City